casbitton/Resume/index.md

 #### [Mighty Kingdom](https://www.mightykingdom.com)
 ###### August 2016 - February 2017 - 7 mos

-*A brief shift from IT to Game Development.*

-Mighty Kingdom are a premier software development team in Adelaide, the team is building exciting new entertainment products for a global audience.
+During my tenure at Mighty Kingdom, a prominent software development powerhouse specialising in cross-platform gaming experiences, I played a pivotal role in ensuring the delivery of top-notch entertainment products to a global audience.

-#### Primary responsibilities:
+#### Achievements and Responsibilities:
-- Test Planning, Functional Testing, Triage and Issue Management
+- Spearheaded Test Planning, Comprehensive Functional Testing, and Agile Issue Management, enhancing product quality across the development lifecycle.
-- Concurrent QA testing and critical feedback across all active projects during development sprints
+- Orchestrated Concurrent QA Testing and provided critical feedback across all ongoing projects during rapid-paced development sprints, contributing to the timely identification and resolution of potential issues.
-- Reviewing, replicating and assisting to resolve reported issues from Customers and Clients
+- Expertly addressed customer and client concerns by meticulously Reviewing, Replicating, and Collaboratively Resolving reported issues, bolstering client satisfaction and product reliability.

-From code commit to device we established a world-class development pipeline to rocket our projects along.
-This platform targeted iOS and Android and provided multi-platform opportunities.
+- Architected a cutting-edge development pipeline, streamlining processes from code commit to device deployment.
+This robust platform, compatible with iOS and Android, facilitated multi-platform development opportunities.

-This continuous integration pipeline for products built with the game engine Unity utilising:

-- Fastlane
-- GitLab
-- Jenkins
-- Unity Cloud Build
+- Leveraged industry-leading tools such as Fastlane, GitLab, Jenkins, and Unity Cloud Build to establish a seamless continuous integration pipeline for Unity-based products, optimising build automation and deployment efficiency.

+My role as Quality Assurance Lead at Mighty Kingdom not only underscored my dedication to impeccable product quality but also showcased my adaptability in transitioning from IT to the dynamic world of game development.

 ---